dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

 # Challenges

-The challenge though is — With microservices the knowledge is spread on multiple little pieces; but on the other hand the end game of your application is, most of the time, the exposure of what you're building through an **uniform API**.
+The challenge though is — with microservices the knowledge is spread on multiple little pieces; but on the other hand the end game of your application is, most of the time, the exposure of what you're building through an **uniform API**.

 So we have two sides of the same coin: on one we want to break up our app into a set of services and evergreen them —